chudnov/dqn-trader/README.md

 ### Dependencies

-Python 2.7.
-To install all the libraries, run `pip install -r requirements.txt`
+Python 3.
+To install all the libraries, run `pip3 install -r requirements.txt`

 ### Table of content